thomassuedbroecker/operator-helloworld/documentation/README.md

 ### Introduction

-In this workshop you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator.
+In this workshop you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator, implemented with [Ansible](https://www.ansible.com/).

 The automation of your simple operator will do for you: